We've produced some helpful tips and advice to make sure you and your church are prepared for the stormy weather.

 - Check for loose or missing roof tiles – loose roof tiles can fly off and cause damage in a storm and where tiles are missing, there is the potential for leaking to occur.

-- Insulation of pipes – where there are external pipes or pipes which are likely to get cold such as in outbuildings or a cellar, insulation will provide protection against bursts.
+- Insulation of pipes – particularly in winter, where there are external pipes or pipes which are likely to get cold such as in outbuildings or a cellar, insulation will provide protection against bursts.
 Burst pipes are often caused by freezing temperatures so preventing the pipes from becoming too cold can help to avoid this.

 - Keeping pathways clear - slips and trips are more likely to occur when the ground is slippery.
 Moss and wet leaves can be a cause of this, as can frost and ice.